 Raymond is a tiny town located in the state of Ohio.
 With a population of 280 people and just one neighborhood, Raymond is the 748th largest community in Ohio.
-Raymond has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Raymond was built prior to World War II, making it one of the older and more historic towns in the country.

-Raymond is a blue-collar town, with 83.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Raymond is generally considered to be a blue-collar town.
+83.33% of the Raymond workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Raymond is a town of transportation and shipping workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Raymond who work in healthcare (8.89%), teaching (7.78%), and office and administrative support (0.00%).

 Because of many things, Raymond is a great place for families with children to consider.
 First of all, many other families with children live here, making Raymond a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Raymond has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Raymond’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Raymond is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Raymond doesn't have a public transportation system that people use for their commute.

 The citizens of Raymond are slightly less educated than the national average of 21.84% for the average city or town: 13.39% of adults in Raymond have a bachelor's degree or advanced degree